If you live in a city, light pollution is probably the number one obstacle to your astrophotography.

 This is because of light pollution.

 Light pollution is defined as the unwanted presence of anthropogenic (caused by human activity) light in the night sky.
-It is an unwanted consequence of outdoor lighting and the increase in human population living in cities over the same length of time.
+It is an unwanted consequence of outdoor lighting and the increase in the human population living in cities over the same length of time.

 Different elements include: